 1. Your Kids Will Get Involved

 Remember the iconic scene in Kramer vs. Kramer when Dustin Hoffman is confronted with this cruel reality of divorce for the first time?
 That classic movie does an excellent job of showing just how messy divorce can be where kids are involved, but it isn’t the only Hollywood blockbuster to tackle this theme.
-While family drama is often exaggerated in movies, one thing they do well is highlight the effect that divorce will have on your children.
+While family drama is often exaggerated in movies, one thing they do well highlights the effect that divorce will have on your children.

-While you may enter a divorce with the hope that your kids will get left out of proceedings, remember Kramer vs. Kramer: sadly, kids are bound to get caught up in the mix.
+While you may enter divorce with the hope that your kids will get left out of proceedings, remember Kramer vs. Kramer: sadly, kids are bound to get caught up in the mix.
 And from a legal perspective, custody battles can be one of the messiest and hurtful aspects of a divorce, as prenups have no bearing and emotions run wild.

 2. Emotions WILL Run Wild!

 If you have ever been through a terrible break-up, this lesson from Hollywood probably comes as no surprise.
 But it receives so much attention in big movies that we had to give it a nod here.
-Remember in Blue Valentine, when Ryan Gosling is pushed to the point of threatening suicide because of how hard his separation is pulling at his heart strings?
+Remember in Blue Valentine, when Ryan Gosling is pushed to the point of threatening suicide because of how hard his separation is pulling at his heartstrings?
 Or in War of the Roses, when, no matter the best intentions of the couple involved, tensions during divorce escalate out of hand very quickly?

 There are countless other examples in Hollywood movies of divorce proceedings going south, and couples who once loved each other erupting in emotion.
-Even if you and your spouse are usually level headed, don’t have any animosity towards each other, and, in general, have a good control of your emotions, chances are that feelings will be hurt and things will get out of hand in the motions department.
+Even if you and your spouse are usually level-headed, don’t have any animosity towards each other, and, in general, have good control of your emotions, chances are that feelings will be hurt and things will get out of hand in the motions department.
 And this is entirely natural: just like in the movies, it’s expected for couples to have a very emotionally rough time during divorce.
 Think about it: your whole life is changing, your identity is going through some tremendous upheavals, and everything you know will be different soon.
 It’s totally reasonable that such a huge life event will make everyone emotional.

 Instead of being ashamed about the emotional volatility that occurs during divorce, you can be proactive in minimizing emotional damage in a number of ways.
 First, trust in your divorce lawyer to help you see logic through the pain.
-While your judgment may be clouded by feelings of animosity or hurt as your life goes through some significant changes, your divorce lawyer is a trained professional who can keep their eye on what is important for you.
+While your judgment may be clouded by feelings of animosity or hurt as your life goes through some significant changes, your divorce lawyer is a trained professional who can keep an eye on what is important for you.

 Second, communicate with your divorce lawyer full Most divorce lawyers are very accustomed to hearing about their client’s emotional reactions where divorce is concerned, and being open and honest with your lawyer now about how you are feeling, what your needs are, and how the divorce is affecting you will all help your lawyer do their job well.
 Don’t be ashamed of emotions, and don’t try to put on a “tough face” where your lawyer is concerned.
 Otherwise, your story may not have the happiest Hollywood ending.